dreamfactorysoftware/platform-wiki/setup-guide/archive/StorageLoader-setup.md

    only supported format is "infobright"
 2. `database`, the name of the database to load
-3. `table`, the name of the database table which will store your SnowPlow events.
+3. `table`, the name of the database table which will store your Snowplow events.
 Must have been setup previously
-4. `username`, the database user to load your SnowPlow events with.
+4. `username`, the database user to load your Snowplow events with.
    You can leave this blank to default to the user running the script
 5. `password`, the password for the database user.
 Leave blank if there is no password